 If so, it was not an altogether unhappy quirk.
 Despite the ridicule to which he has been subjected, Diogenes Laertius has some undeniable virtues.
 It is true that he shows little interest in, and scant understanding of, actual philosophical reasoning.
 But he is keenly attuned to the philosopher as a social type, and an eccentric one at that.
 Philosophy to him was not a mere body of propositions; it was a way of life, one that pretended to be superior to conventional modes of human existence.
 He treats his subjects as public exemplars, for good or ill, of the precepts they advanced.
 The tension between logos and bios—between doctrine and life—keeps his heap of often dubious biographical reportage from sinking into tedium.
 So too do his flickers of irony: his philosophers are often “eminent” in the same sense that Lytton Strachey’s Victorians were.
 The life of reason, though noble on the whole, is seen to be hedged about by hypocrisy and absurdity.
 Even Nietzsche, who as a young philologist cast scorn on Diogenes Laertius for his mindlessly slipshod ways, came to prefer his work to “the soporific fumes” of more scholarly sources, because in it “there lives at least the spirit of the ancient philosophers.”

 Lives of the Eminent Philosophers is organized into ten “books,” each of which is devoted to one or more philosophical schools and their founders.
 Plato gets his own book (the third); so does Epicurus (the tenth and final).
 Other figures afforded ample space include Zeno (the Stoic) of Citium, golden-thighed Pythagoras, Pyrrho the Skeptic, Aristotle, and Socrates.
 On the other hand, important figures like Parmenides and Anaximander get short shrift, and the entry for Cebes, a disciple of Socrates, reads in its entirety: “Cebes was a Theban.
 Three of his dialogues survive: The Tablet, The Seventh Day, Phrynichus.”
-(These dialogues are now lost.)
 An especially complete portrait is given of Diogenes of Sinope, the most prominent of the Cynics.
 And this is not the only Diogenes in play.
 There is also an entry for the less famous Diogenes of Apollonia, whom Diogenes Laertius, in an embarrassment of Diogeneses, manages to confuse with Diogenes of Smyrna.
 (It should be noted that Diogenes Laertius lived five or six centuries later than the multiple Diogeneses he writes about.)

 In all, over eighty individual figures get entries—including one apparently rather clever “lady-philosopher,” Hipparchia the Cynic.
 (A couple of female students of Plato are also mentioned, one of whom is reported “to have worn men’s clothes.”)
 The author typically says something about the philosopher’s family origins and his teachers, then moves on to anecdotes about his life and apothegms expressing his opinions.
 We are furnished with details of his sex life, the more scandalous the better.
 Letters (some spurious) and wills are quoted, and the philosopher’s written works are listed.
 These stacks of titles, sometimes extending over several pages, are extremely valuable, since the works in question (like the aforementioned dialogues of Aristotle) have generally vanished.
 Finally, we are given an account, or several alternative accounts, of the philosopher’s death, often with an ironizing comment by the author in what he calls “my own playful verses.”